sigma-py/orthopy/README.md

 #### Recursion coefficients of classical weight functions

-The recusion coefficients of Gauss rules for the weight function `w(x) = (1-x)^a * (1+x)^b` with any `a` or `b` are explicitly known.
+The recursion coefficients of Gauss rules for the weight function `w(x) = (1-x)^a * (1+x)^b` with any `a` or `b` are explicitly known.
 Retrieve them with
 ```python